largest city in the U.S. state of Pennsylvania and seat of Philadelphia County

 Pennsylvania

-Philadelphia (/ˌfɪləˈdɛlfiə/ ⓘ FIL-ə-DEL-fee-ə), colloquially referred to as Philly, is the most populous city in the U.S. state of Pennsylvania, and the sixth-most populous city in the United States, with a Census-estimated … Wikipedia
+FIL-ə-DEL-fee-ə), colloquially referred to as Philly, is the most populous city in the U.S. state of Pennsylvania and the sixth-most populous city in the United States.
+Its population was 1.60 million at … Wikipedia

 Factsheet